West Coast Get Down: 2010–2015: Later collaborations

 In December 2011, the West Coast Get Down rented studio space at Kingsize Soundlabs in Echo Park, where they recorded for 30 straight days from 9 a.m. to 2 a.m., sometimes sleeping in the studio, in what came to be known as the "KSL Sessions."
 With Tony Austin doubling as the studio engineer, they recorded around 190 songs, many of which later appeared on albums including Washington's Brainfeeder release The Epic (2015), Mosley's Uprising (2017), Ronald Bruner's Triumph (2017), Graves's Planetary Prince (2017), Coleman's Resistance (2018), and Mosley and Austin's joint project BFI (2014).
 While productive, these sessions were taxing for the musicians, with Mosley recounting, "It was, creatively, the most freeing thing I've ever been a part of, but as a human being, it was really hard."
 Porter has said, "Those sessions are a blur, honestly, but I just remember us approaching that music so cinematically."

 In 2013, rapper Kendrick Lamar, who had been friends with Terrace Martin since 2005, enlisted Martin to work on his upcoming album To Pimp a Butterfly.
 Martin later tapped Washington to provide string arrangements and saxophone parts.
 Miles Mosley and Ronald Bruner Jr. also participated in the album's recording sessions.
 To Pimp a Butterfly was released in 2015 to widespread critical acclaim, garnering 11 nominations and five wins at the 58th Grammy Awards.
 It is regarded as one of the greatest hip hop albums of all time.

 2016–present: After To Pimp a Butterfly

 Before the Piano Bar closed in 2016, the West Coast Get Down played one of the venue's closing performances, a "secret show" with little advertisement.
 Members of the group have since pursued their own projects and tours, often alongside some subset of the collective.
+Members of the group were featured in the final episode of Homeland in 2020.
 Regarding the future of the collective, Ronald Bruner Jr. said in 2020, "Being in this band is a gig forever.
 I could be 90 and Kamasi will still call me!"
 Washington said the group has discussed creating an album under the West Coast Get Down moniker sometime in the future.